finbourne/luminesce-sdk-python-preview/sdk/docs/SqlDesignApi.md

 # **put_sql_to_writer_design**
 > WriterDesign put_sql_to_writer_design(body, merge_additional_mapping_fields=merge_additional_mapping_fields)

-[EXPERIMENTAL] PutSqlToWriterDesign: Generates a SQL-writer-design object from SQL string, if possible.
+[EXPERIMENTAL] PutSqlToWriterDesign: Makes a SQL-writer-design object from SQL

-SQL to attempt to create a Writer Design object from
+Generates a SQL-writer-design object (WriterDesign) from a SQL query, if possible  > This method is generally only intended for IDE generation purposes.  > It is largely internal to the Finbourne web user interfaces and subject to change without notice.

 ### Example